International Arab Journal of Dentistry

 Methods: Three different 5th-generation and three universal bonding agents from Charisma (Kulzer GmbH, Germany), 3M (3M ESPE, United States), and Tokuyama (Tokuyama Corporation, Japan) were tested using the microtensile bond strength (μ-SBS).
 Each adhesive system was applied to dentin surfaces bonded to composite resin, with ten samples per group (n=10).
 All six groups underwent μ-SBS testing.

-Results: The generation of bonding agent significantly influenced µSBS (pth generation dental adhesives exhibited higher microtensile bond strength than universal dental adhesives.
+Results: The generation of bonding agent significantly influenced µSBS (p<0.05), with 5thgeneration adhesives exhibiting higher bond strength than universal adhesives.
+The generation of bonding agent significantly influenced the µSBS (p<0.05), with 5th-generation adhesive products showing higher bond strength than universal adhesives.

 Recommended Citation